Breeding, Diseases, Facility Management, Internal Parasites and Deworming, Shelter and Rescue Resources

 2. Canine Respiratory Problems

 It’s unsettling to hear your dog fight a vicious, honking cough.
 Upper respiratory problems in dogs like kennel cough tend to get worse at night, meaning an interrupted sleep for both you and your dog.
 Respiratory diseases are transmitted easily, so prevention through vaccination is the best control.
-Vaccines for preventing these diseases include canine Bordetella, parainfluenza, adenovirus, and canine influenza H3N8 and H8N2.
+Vaccines for preventing these diseases include canine Bordetella, parainfluenza, adenovirus, and canine influenza H8N2.

 When it comes to groups of dogs that are housed together, proper ventilation is key to preventing respiratory problems.
 Since high exposure to the organism is required to cause an outbreak of coughing, your goal is to dilute the organism with more air, ensuring minimal exposure when an affected dog coughs.
 Keeping the air moving also helps prevent additional bacteria and viruses from becoming concentrated in the area and making the existing infections difficult to clear.
 Minimizing airborne irritants can reduce respiratory issues.